Tomix257/Zombie-FPS/README.md

 # Controls

-The movement is WASD + SPACE to jump, you shoot with left click, you can pause with P button and exit game with ESCAPE button
+The movement is WASD + SPACE to jump, you shoot with left click, you can pause with P button and open menu with ESCAPE button

 # Pictures
 ![image](https://user-images.githubusercontent.com/79867246/186737259-8968556f-cf34-4a4d-b92d-65c2040a6d96.png)